therealmuffin/BAtch-Music-Converter/README.md

 handy to create a paralel library in MP3.
 Run it once a week and you'll have a nice and up to date library for mobile use.

+If anyone cares input and output formats can be expanded.
+For now only Flac is supported as input and MP3 and Alac for output.

 <pre>
 Usage: ./bam_converter [options...]